davidlj95/chrislb/README.md

 You can find them in [the dashboard's developer options API keys section](https://imagekit.io/dashboard/developer/api-keys).
 Choose the restricted one, no write access is needed, just read only.

-Once this is configured, run the `generate-images-list` script to update the images list querying [ImageKit.io].
+Once this is configured, run the `generate-image-lists` script to update the images list querying [ImageKit.io].

 [ImageKit.io]: https://imagekit.io